taikedz-mt/rspawn/README.md

 ### Spawn Anywhere

-If `spawn_anywhere` is set in minetest.conf, any new player can spawn anywhere in the world.
-In the case of a server, players can spawn very far from eachother, and maybe not meet anybody for a long time ...!
+If `spawn_anywhere` is set in minetest.conf, any *new* player will be given a spawn point anywhere in the world.
+In the case of a server, players can be given spawns very far from eachother, and maybe not meet anybody for a long time ...!

 ## Considerations for a server